curv3d/curv/docs/Config.rst

 --------------------
 The config file is normally located at ``~/.config/curv``.
-This can be a regular file, evaluated as a Curv syntax source file, or it can be a directory, which is evaluated using directory syntax.
+This can be a regular file, evaluated as a Curv syntax source file, or it can be a directory, which is evaluated using `directory syntax`_.

 The actual rules for locating the config file are more complicated, since Curv attempts to conform to the `XDG Base Directory Specification`_: